opendistro-for-elasticsearch/index-management-kibana-plugin/README.md

 - `yarn start`

   - Starts Kibana and includes this plugin.
 Kibana will be available on `localhost:5601`.
+  - Please run in the Kibana root directory
   - You must have Elasticsearch running with the Index Management plugin

 ## Test